viktor-ferenczi/se-better-terminal/README.md

 bug with initial scroll position of the block list.

 The block filter is reset to default mode each time you open the Terminal UI to prevent confusion.
-You can also reset it without reopening the terminal by clicking on the **X** button to clear the search text, even if it is already empty.

 ![Block filters](doc/BlockFilters.png "Block Filters")